cloudevents/spec/docs/SDK-GOVERNANCE.md

 We define a project `cloudevents/sdk-x` _not actively maintained_ if:

-6. Issues and/or PRs are not being triaged from `sdk-x-mantainers` for 2 months
+6. Issues and/or PRs are not being triaged from `sdk-x-maintainers` for 2 months
-7. Security patches are not being **released** from `sdk-x-mantainers` for 1 months from CVE disclosures
+7. Security patches are not being **released** from `sdk-x-maintainers` for 1 months from CVE disclosures

 It may happen that there has been no necessary activity within the SDK for at